"Who needs libraries?"

 Beneath those three words is an iceberg of challenges, from delivering on-point messaging, gathering compelling statistics, and the need to re-educate key audiences on the value of libraries, fundamental not only to librarians but to our society at large.
 The recent rash of anti-library trends, including the anti-tax movement, privatization, removal of independent library boards and deprofessionalization, as well as censorship challenges to books, speakers and displays, all point to a systemic shift in our landscape that is very different than budget cuts and recession: an attack on libraries as a public service.

-Advocacy Training urges attendees to re-think advocacy: to re-define the library community and expand the way we have been advocating for libraries.
-Typically held as a pre-conference at state and regional conferences, Advocacy Training will help library communities prepare to advocate for libraries as fundamental building blocks to democracy.
+Building on the success of Advocacy Bootcamp, Advocacy Academy urges attendees to re-think advocacy: to re-define the library community and expand the way we have been advocating for libraries.
+Typically held as a pre-conference at state and regional conferences, Advocacy Academy will help library communities prepare to advocate for libraries as fundamental building blocks to democracy.
 We will explore some of the brutal facts about our current environment, celebrate our assets, and offer practical tips to reclaim a moral sanction for the work we do and the support our communities deserve.

 Building on the momentum and resources of ALA’s public awareness and advocacy campaign, Libraries Transform, focuses on four key messages: